Relatives plead for tips on kidnapped family, including baby - KESQ

 “Please help us out, come forward, so my family comes home safe,” Sukhdeep Singh, a brother of the victims, said, his voice breaking.

-Relatives of Jesus Salgado, 48, contacted authorities reporting that he had admitted to them he was involved with the kidnapping of the family, Warnke told KFSN-TV on Tuesday.
+Relatives of Jesus Salgado, 48, contacted authorities reporting that he had admitted to them he was involved with the kidnapping, Warnke told KFSN-TV on Tuesday.
 Salgado tried to take his own life before police arrived at a home in Atwater, and he has since been hospitalized, he said.

+Warnke said detectives have not been able to speak to Salgado, who has been under medical sedation in the hospital, but they are hoping to do so Wednesday with the help of doctors.

+“I can tell you that every time he has even come near consciousness he has been violent,” Warnke said.

 Family members told KXTV-TV that the trucking company office had only opened about a week earlier.